geotools/geotools/docs/user/library/main/collection.rst

 to JDBC data stores:

 * Aggregations and grouping on property names is support
-* Simple math expressions of the above are also supported (substract, add, multiply, divide)
+* Simple math expressions of the above are also supported (subtract, add, multiply, divide)
 * Functions may be supported, or not, depending on the filter capabilities of the data store.
 At the time of writing only PostgreSQL supports a small set of functions (e.g., dateDifference, floor, ceil, string concatenation and the like).